nxenon/xegtor/README.md

 Contribution
 ----
-I will be happy if anyone contributes in this project :smile:
+I will be happy if anyone wants to contribute in this project :smile: